zenseact/zmbt-framework/docs/dsl-reference/expressions.md

 The capture is referenced by an arbitrary string preceded by dollar sign, e.g. "$x".

-On the first access it stores the input value in isolated expression context, and returns it on each subsequent call.
+On the first evaluation it stores the input value (equivalent to variable initialization) and passes it further.
+On subsequent calls it returns the stored value, acting as a constant.
 It can't be reset after the first access.

 The string after $ sign shall not be enclosed in [], {}, or (),